johnyse99/Java-Digital-Wallet-Backend/README.md

 ---

+Note: For production environments, database credentials should be managed via Environment Variables or a Secret Manager.

+---

 📄 **License**
 This project is distributed under the MIT license.
 Its purpose is strictly educational and research-based, developed as an Applied Java solution.